Credit Cards - Important Starting Info

 • I am hearing that Citibank is sending something called a "yearly summary" to card holders and billing them $15 for it.
 Readers are complaining that they did not order and did not want this summary.
 They tell me the fee is reversed when complaint is made, but I suggest you tell Citibank up front that you don't want the summary.

-• Some cards offer a discount on a purchase of a ticket.
+• Some airline cards offer a discount on a purchase of a ticket.
 These discounts are usually worthless, because they apply only to fares higher than those you can get on the airline's web site or through a consolidator.
 Even the free companion tickets sometime offered are not worth much, for the same reason.

 • Before acquiring a card, you might want to see if any opinions have been expressed on it on Epinion's page on credit cards.